 It takes a lot of patience and positivity to overcome this stage!
 And it is very helpful to know in advance what can happen:

-My breast feels so empty!
+My breasts feel so empty!

 At three months of age, babies are experts at getting their milk out of their mother’s breasts.
-Now it is very easy for them to make the right sucking motions, but they must learn to wait about two minutes, which is how long it takes for the mammary gland to send and receive the signal that will make the coming out of the milk possible.
-They are not used to this waiting time, do not like it at all and are struggling with it.
-But now they are so efficient that when the milk finally starts to come out, they feed in only two or three minutes and then don’t want to stay at the breast any longer.
+Now it is very easy for them to make the right sucking motions, but they must learn to wait those about two minutes, which is how long it takes for your mammary gland to send and receive the signal that will make the coming out of the milk possible.
+They are not used to this waiting time, do not like it at all, and are struggling with it.
+But now, they are so efficient that when the milk finally starts to come out, they feed in only two or three minutes and then don’t want to stay at the breast any longer.
 Because now there are many other things to discover in this world!

-And on top of that, my baby gets distracted!
+And on top of that, my baby gets distracted

 Will my baby lose weight during this phase?